-Yes, according to the American Marketing Associations.
+Yes, according to the American Marketing Association.
 Studies indicate up to a 40 percent improvement in mood when one is exposed to a pleasant fragrance.
-People are naturally inclined to spend more time in places when they feel good which is why scented environments have been shown to cause an increase “linger time.”
+People are naturally inclined to spend more time in places when they feel good, which is why scented environments have been shown to cause an increase in “linger time.”

 “By creating a scent that can be tied to a memorable time, a brand can make a customer connect its scent to a positive experience.
 This way, each time the scent is detected it will evoke enjoyable memories tied to that scent and associate that brand with these good feelings,” explains Meghan McMahon, chief marketing officer of the Florida-based company.

 Naturally, the creative process for developing a unique scent is as nuanced and complex a process as any exercise in branding — in some ways even more so.

 “Developing a Signature Scent is an intricate and in-depth creative process that involves comprehensive research and a thorough examination of a brand so that our clients can succeed with their customer experience management,” says McMahon.
 “Everything from the brand architecture: personality, character, strategy, guidelines, experience, imagery, as well as the history, geographical footprint, target demographic, products and services, values, inspiration, customer reflection, desired emotional response, and more, are studied and translated into a one-of-a-kind scent that is the embodiment of the brand.”

 After such an investment, the question looms — can a branded scent be protected the way a logo or sound mark can be?